 22. Pet Toys, Collars/Leashes, & Other Pet Accessories

 This one is something to think about.
 Most people take items for pets at face value.
-Unfortunately, this has given a lot of pet-focused companies a little too much room to relax, and more and more evidence is cropping up that not all things for your little critters are created with their safety in mind. hemp products that might surprise you include pet toys and accessories
+Unfortunately, this has given a lot of pet-focused companies a little too much room to relax, and more and more evidence is cropping up that not all things for your little critters are created with their safety in mind. pet toys and accessories

 Along with pet food manufacturers who have been exposed for bulking their food with unsafe fillers, companies that produce treats, toys, and accessories are slowly being brought into the limelight and scrutinized over questionable practices.

-Pet owners have become increasingly concerned about the things their pets are exposed to, and one of the solutions has been to turn to products with a proven track record of being natural and safe.
+Pet owners have become increasingly concerned about the things their pets are exposed to, and one solution has been to turn to products with a proven track record of being natural and safe.

 Hemp is an absolute hero in this regard.
 With its notable durability and the fact that it does not need dangerous herbicides and pesticides to grow its crops, hemp fiber can be woven into anything from toys to leashes and give pet owners the peace of mind that other products simply cannot.

 Hemp is durable, safe, and eco-friendly, giving it the triple play that most people look for in a product.
-In addition, the toys are biodegradable and safe to be chewed on, letting their eventual wear and tear lead them to be disposed of in an environmentally conscious way.
+In addition, the toys are biodegradable and safe to chew on, allowing their eventual wear and tear to lead to their disposal in an environmentally conscious way.

 Compared to the myriad of plastic, rubber, and (questionably) processed cotton counterparts, hemp-based alternatives seem like a no-brainer.